jjs2484/conversions-extensions/readme.txt

 == Changelog ==

 = 1.2.0 =
-* New: Add merlin onboarding wizard.
+* New: Add One Click Demo Import.
 * New: Blog demo for import.
 * New: Business demo for import.
 * New: Social Icons top level customizer menu.